iFR-ACSO/Clarabel.m/README.md

 [Clarabel.cpp](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main)), the C/C++ interface to the Rust implementation of Clarabel.
 The interface to the C++ implementation via [eigen](https://eigen.tuxfamily.org/index.php?title=Main\_Page](https://eigen.tuxfamily.org/index.php?title=Main_Page)).

 # Installation
-This version already cotains the compiled mex function for Windows and the needed binaries.
-On Windows, add the folder and subbfolder to your path.
+This version already cotains the compiled mex function for Windows (Clarabel 0.9.0) and the needed binaries.
+On Windows, add the folder to your path to use the interface.
 Try the examples in the example folder.

-A more detailed description will follow soon.
+A more detailed description will follow soon such that user can compile it.
 The major steps for installation:

 1. Clone [Clarabel.cpp](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main](https://github.com/oxfordcontrol/Clarabel.cpp/tree/main)) repository, install according to the description (get submodules, get compiler, etc.), and build the project to get libraries (for Windows: clarabel_c.lib, clarabel_c.dll.lib and clarabel_c.dll)
 2. Put libraries in the same folder where `make_clarabel.m` lies.